vkoul/Data-Science-Resources/README.md

 * [**Introduction to the Practice of Statistics (6th edition) in R**](https://nhorton.people.amherst.edu/ips6e/) *Nicholas Horton and Ben Baumer*

+* [**Introduction to Data Science**](https://ubc-dsci.github.io/introduction-to-data-science/) *This is an open source textbook aimed at introducing undergraduate students to Data Science*

 * [**Stats: Data and Models (4th edition) in R**](https://nhorton.people.amherst.edu/sdm4/) *De Veaux, Velleman, and Bock*

 * [**ModernDive- An Introduction to Statistical and Data Sciences via R**](http://moderndive.com/)